The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 So, if it’s the reader’s will, the whole torment is left open to interpretations.

 There is though, a huge psychological lesson to Peter Parker factor which can’t be ignored: in the first chapter, he confides in Mary Jane about his invincibility, allowing himself to brag and being overconfident due to his feats and battles – even against Thanos.
-No matter what, Spider-Man has always emerged as a winner from whatever battle.
+No matter what, Spider-Man has always emerged as a winner in whatever battle.
 In Torment, he finishes this strange adventure brought down to his knees.

 Perhaps that’s the story McFarlane wished to tell: a tale of survival in which Love was the sheer motivation for Peter to rise above it all and come back to MJ.